Overall Score

 -

-Add descriptive alt text to all images high
+Add descriptive alt text to all images immediately high

 -